 Solution A:0 gm hematoxylin crystals in 100 ml of 90% alcohol;

-Solution B: Add 4 ml Ferric chloride in 95 ml distilled water followed by 1 ml of concentrated HC.
+Solution B: Add 4 ml Ferric chloride in 95 ml of distilled water followed by 1 ml of concentrated HC.

 Carmine solution (stock): Add 2.0 gm carmine, 1.0 gm potassium carbonate, 5.0 gm potassium chloride in 60 ml distilled water.
 Boil solution for 5 minutes; cool it down; add 20 ml of 28% ammonium hydroxide; you can store it in the refrigerator.